-To simplify the configuration of secure traversal client and traversal server zones that are to be used for Unified Communications, you must now use the new zone type of Unified Communications traversal when configuring zones via the web interface.
+To simplify the configuration of secure traversal client and traversal server zones for Unified Communications, you must now use the new zone type of Unified Communications traversal when configuring zones via the web interface.

 This automatically configures an appropriate traversal zone (a traversal client zone when selected on a Expressway-C, or a traversal server zone when selected on an Expressway-E) that uses SIP TLS with TLS verify mode set to On, and Media encryption mode set to Force encrypted.